AnCaste/LIPIC/README.md

 intensity value, respectively.

 **N.B.** The elements in the input data frame must be listed following the ascending order of *m/z*.
-This is a mandatory requiement for LIPIC functions to perform a reliable correction.
+This is a mandatory requirement for LIPIC functions to perform a reliable correction.

 As shown below, when dmz values are not known, the dmz column should be